Making a COVID-19 Plan

 We know that people with SCI who need hands-on personal care cannot practice physical distancing during these tasks.
-You might consider using face masks at these times.
 Please refer to the Queensland Government website for the latest guidance that may be relevant to you and your supports.
 Have a conversation with your service provider about how they can protect themselves and you.

 - a handwashing and mask wearing sign on the door

-- having a supply of soap, clean towels, gloves and hand sanitiser (but don’t stockpile)
+- having a supply of soap, clean towels, gloves, masks and hand sanitiser (but don’t stockpile)

-- asking supports if they have reviewed the Queensland Government information for people with disability, support workers and carers and completed the Australian Governments’ COVID-19 free training module.
+- asking supports if they have reviewed the Queensland Government information for people with disability, support workers and carers.

 Do you regularly use medications and health supplies (consumables)?